 Canadian Government Topographic Maps.
 All areas in the mountain parks are covered by National Topographic System (NTS) 1:50,000 scale maps (approximately 2 cm = 1 km).
 These sheets are printed on water repellant paper and provide a high degree of topographic detail; they are extremely useful for both navigation and the identification of natural features.
 Unfortunately, it takes over 40 of these maps to cover the mountain parks, and even shorter trails can sometimes run over two or three sheets.
 Additionally, the series is not reliable for current trail and backcountry campground locations (most haven’t been updated in a decade or more).

 Gem Trek Maps.
 A number of privately produced topographic maps covering sections of the mountain parks have been published in recent years, but the most comprehensive and up-to-date are produced by Gem Trek Publishing (www.gemtrek.com).
 (Parks Canada has used details from these maps for their trailhead kiosks.)
-While the Gem Trek series does not currently cover more remote areas of Banff and Jasper National Parks, it does include most of the popular hiking areas in our book.
-The scale of these waterproof, relief-coloured topographic maps varies from 1:35,000 to 1:100,000, and contour intervals range from 25 m to 50 m.
+While the Gem Trek series does not currently cover more remote areas of Banff and Jasper National Parks, it does include all the popular hiking areas in our hiking books.
+The scale of these waterproof, relief-coloured topographic maps varies from 1:35,000 to 1:100,000, and contour intervals range from 25 metres to 50 metres.
 These maps are more accurate than government maps for locations of trails, backcountry campsites, lodges, huts and other cultural features; they provide point-to-point distances and are up-dated with each printing.